Nisarg000/BankingWebsite/README.md

 We have added external css and js files in all our html pages as we didnt want to make our code look ugly. //also external files have many advantages bu I am too lazy to type them here now!

+Also I should have just created a zip file instead of uploading individual files.
+But well whats done is done.
+Good thing I am not writing this readme article for a company otherwise my boss would have whooped my a**.

 Yeah thats pretty much it for this project!